HOW TO GET TO JORDAN

-By plane, boat, and road
+By plane, boat and road

 Table of Contents

-How to Get to Jordan by Plane
+How to get to Jordan by plane

-• Queen Alia International Airport in Amman
+• Queen Alia International Airport, Amman

-• King Hussein International Airport in Aqaba
+• King Hussein International Airport, Aqaba

 Queen Alia International Airport in Amman